 Students will learn how to ‘read’ buildings for clues about their design and function as they observe and sketch architectural elements through an interactive slide show or neighborhood walk (weather permitting May - October).
 Using these new concepts, students will then design their own building facades.

-STRUCTURES AND STRENGTH: SKYSCRAPERS or BRIDGES (grades 2 - 12)
+STRUCTURES AND STRENGTH: SKYSCRAPERS (grades K - 12)